syncliteio/SyncLite/DOCUMENTATION.md

 ### 6.9 Device Encryption

-SyncLite Logger supports transparent encryption of log files before they are shipped to staging storage.
+SyncLite Logger (Java JDBC runtime) supports transparent encryption of log files before they are shipped to staging storage.
 Configure encryption in `synclite.conf`:

 ```properties
 # Path to the encryption public key file (DER format).